-In this step, you provide information about the remote VPN client PC.
-You have to provide the pre-shared key that you configured in the wireless modem router and either a fixed IP address or a fixed virtual IP address of the VPN client PC.
+In this step, you provide information about the remote VPN client computer.
+You have to provide the pre-shared key that you configured in the modem router and either a fixed IP address or a fixed virtual IP address of the VPN client computer.